Limits of Large Language Models in Debating Humans: Methods

-One of the critical components of this study are the bots, as all analysis hinges on their ability to accurately represent the capabilities of current-day LLMs.
-We used a fusion of OpenAI’s ChatGPT and GPT-4 [15], and Meta's LLaMA2 [16] to power the bots.
-In particular, GPT-4 and LLaMA2’s APIs are called for all conversational tasks, with ChatGPT’s API being used to process auxiliary requests.
+The critical components of this study are the agents, as all analysis hinges on their ability to accurately represent the typical capabilities of the current-day LLMs we have chosen.
+We used a fusion of OpenAI's ChatGPT and GPT-4~\cite{achiam2023gpt} and Meta's Llama 2~\cite{touvron2023llama} to power the agents.
+GPT-4 and Llama 2's APIs are called for all conversational tasks, with ChatGPT's API being used to process auxiliary requests.

-Upon the initialization of a game, bots are all instantiated with randomly selected opinions and initial levels of confidence.
-This level of confidence also controls a secondary behavior called ``bot personality.''
-Bots also were instantiated with a randomly assigned grammar type that determines the way bots generate messages (with the ability to make their messages look more formal or informal).
-See SM Section 1 for more details on both personality and grammar types.